wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 ersch, who has given a satisfactory account oi it, froru his o^a travels in its neighborhood.

-f Shittamite, in the hebrew, is applied to a dissenter :— f»et- baps it may be equally applicable here,
+f Shittamite, in the hebrew, is applied to a dissenter :--f»et- baps it may be equally applicable here,